-Course Description: A continuation of US 150 (CSU, UC)
+Course Description: A continuation of US 152 (CSU, UC)

 Student Learning Outcomes: Upon course completion, the successful student will have acquired new skills, knowledge, and or attitudes as demonstrated by being able to 1.
-Demonstrate increasing mastery of vocal techniques; perform a variety of repertoire including but not limited to Spanish, folk, musical theater, classical, and popular music (ILO1, ILO2, and ILO4)
+Demonstrate intermediate mastery of vocal techniques; perform music of varied genres in different languages with increasing musicality, characterization, phrasing, proper articulation and diction (ILO1, ILO2, and ILO4)

 Course Objectives: Upon satisfactory completion of the course, students will be able to: 1.
 Self-evaluate and be evaluated by the instructor as to beginning placement in study repertoire; 2.
 Execute proper posture and breathing for singing; 3.
 Execute proper attacks and releases; 4.
 Execute the production of free tone; 5.
-Execute the change of expression through tone color; 6.
+Execute legato and sostenuto vocal production; 6.
 Execute proper diction for singers; 7.
 Execute the production of vowels, diphthongs and consonants; 8.
 Execute legato vocal production; 9.
 Execute extended range and dynamics; 10.
-Perform vocal exercises and songs appropriate for the student
+Perform vocal exercises and songs appropriate for the student; 11.
+Student will execute exercises in agility and flexibility; 12.
+Student will develop proper stage deportment; 13.
+Student will perform recitatives